 I love charcoal because it is fluid, forgiving, mysterious and strong.
 I draw by layering dark velvety values and build textures that are obtained through an additive and subtractive process using a variety of charcoals, pastels, blenders, brushes and erasers.
 Recently, I began a new explorative journey in color pencils alongside my charcoal works creating a series of small colorful drawings.
 Embracing my immediate surroundings and drawing from ephemeral moments I strive create a sense of place within the artful viewpoint found in the every day close to home.

-Online Express Yourself Drawing Multimedia $200.00
+Express Yourself with Drawing & Multimedia Onsite $185.00

 W, 9:30 AM-11:30 AM